 1. Hotel Monteleone

-Maybe the brass shines a little brighter during the Christmas season at the grand dame of landmark French Quarter hotels.
-Before taking a spin and having cocktails at the newly renovated and expanded Carousel Bar and Lounge, enjoy the intimate but ornate lobby of the Hotel Monteleone as it complements the understated elegance of its decor with Christmas trees just begging for photo-ops.
+The brass shines a little brighter during the Christmas season at the grand dame of landmark French Quarter hotels.
+Before taking a spin and having cocktails at the Carousel Bar and Lounge, enjoy the intimate but ornate lobby of the Hotel Monteleone as it complements the understated elegance of its decor with Christmas trees just begging for photo-ops.

 2. Roosevelt Hotel

-New Orleans’ most famous lobby is worth the stroll-through, with at least one pit stop at the Fountain Lounge, The Sazerac Bar, Teddy’s Cafe or Domenica for Happy Hour.
+New Orleans’ most famous lobby is worth the stroll-through, with at least one pit stop at The Sazerac Bar, or chefs Alon Shaya and John Besh’s Domenica for Happy Hour and a pizza.
 This is one stop on the holiday decorations tour that New Orleanians have made into a tradition for generations.
 It’s not uncommon for cab drivers to drop passengers off on the University Place entrance in the CBD, circle around the block and meet their passengers around the corner at the Baronne Street entrance to the Roosevelt, and we can’t blame them for indulging anyone the pleasure of sauntering through this block-long paradise.

 3. French Market

-Before or after enjoying beignets and cafe au lait at Cafe du Monde, the French Market — the six block stretch of shops and stalls along the river, all bedecked with garland and lights — will get you in the mood for a slow stroll through the French Quarter, and maybe a concert in St. Louis Cathedral.
+Before or after enjoying beignets and cafe au lait at Cafe du Monde, the French Market — the six-block stretch of shops and stalls along the river, all bedecked with garland and lights — will get you in the mood for a slow stroll through the French Quarter, and maybe a concert in St. Louis Cathedral.
+Don’t miss the several-stories-tall Christmas tree in Washington Artillery Park overlooking Jackson Square on Decatur Street, just next door to Cafe du Monde, where it “snows” year round with ample amounts powdered sugar on every order of beignets.
+And what could be more festive than ordering a strong cup of chicory coffee to-go as you walk and see the lights?

 3. Garden District

 It’s romantic at any time of the year, but the Garden District’s opulent architecture and classic Christmas decor go together like hot chocolate and marshmallows.
-While a walk around the neighborhood may be panacea to any bah-humbug feelings you may be harboring, a chance to visit the decorated inside of not one but seven homes in the Garden District at the 38th Annual Preservation Resource Center Holiday Home Tour always impresses and inspires.
-Mark your calendars on December 14-15 for a chance to step inside these incredible homes.
+While a walk around the neighborhood is the panacea to any bah-humbug feelings you may be harboring, a chance to visit the decorated interiors of not one but seven homes in the Garden District at the annual Preservation Resource Center Holiday Home Tour always impresses and inspires.
+Throughout the Garden District, you’ll find elegant yet often understated decorations during the holiday season.
+Look for real cypress tree garland and wreaths, which to me signifies New Orleans at Christmas and isn’t something often duplicated elsewhere.

 4. French Quarter